nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 This guide explains how to prepare the application domain firmware and the SUIT envelope to perform SUIT firmware upgrade using external memory.

 .. note::
-   The prerequisite to this guide is the :ref:`ug_nrf54h20_suit_fetch` user guide, as this guide assumes that the application uses the fetch model to obtain the candidate images.
+   To use external memory with SUIT, you can either use the push model-based or the fetch model-based firmware upgrade.
-   See the :ref:`ug_nrf54h20_suit_fetch` for more details on how to migrate from push to fetch model.
+   See :ref:`ug_nrf54h20_suit_push` for details about the push model and :ref:`ug_nrf54h20_suit_fetch` for details on how to migrate from the push to fetch model.

 The following terms are used in this guide: